FBI gives ad blockers the seal of approval

 Recently, popular ad blocker uBlock Origin complained about the upcoming API changes in Chrome, which look set to prevent it and other ad blocking extensions in chromium browsers from working.
 Browsers built on chromium include Microsoft Edge and Opera.

-Google also confirmed in the summer that VPN apps on Android devices that block advertisements will no longer be available on the Play store
+Google also confirmed in the summer that VPN apps on Android devices that block advertisements will no longer be available on the Play store.

-His area of expertise lies in computer peripherals and audio hardware, including speakers and headphones, having spent over a decade exploring the murky depths of audio production and PC building.
+Lewis Maddison is a Reviews Writer for TechRadar.
+He previously worked as a Staff Writer for our business section, TechRadar Pro, where he had experience with productivity-enhancing hardware, ranging from keyboards to standing desks.
+His area of expertise lies in computer peripherals and audio hardware, having spent over a decade exploring the murky depths of both PC building and music production.
 He also revels in picking up on the finest details and niggles that ultimately make a big difference to the user experience.